Payot: Specifics by communities

 As kabbalistic teachings spread into Slavonic lands, the custom of pe'ot became accepted there.
 In 1845, the practice was banned in the Russian Empire.

 Crimean Karaites did not wear payot, and the Crimean Tatars consequently referred to them as zulufsız çufutlar ("Jews without payot"), to distinguish them from the Krymchaks, referred to as zuluflı çufutlar ("Jews with payot").

-Many Hasidic and Teimani Jews let their sidelocks grow particularly long.
+Many Hasidic and Yemenite ("Teimani") Jews let their sidelocks grow particularly long.
 Some Haredi men grow sidelocks, but trim them or tuck them behind the ears.

 Even in some communities where peot are not customary among the men, young boys may grow them until the age of bar mitzvah.

 Styles

 The lengths and maintenance of the pe'ot vary noticeably among Jewish groups.